Sheep Breeds for Fiber, Meat or Dairy - Countryside Network

 Border Leicester – A Cheviot and Leicester breed cross from England.
 The micron count is higher at 30 to 38 but the long staple length of 5 to 10 inches makes this white wool breed a common favorite.

-Lincoln, Wensleydale and Cotswold are three breeds from England that produce a higher micron count wool that has very long staple length of 6 to 15 inches.
+Lincoln, Wensleydale, and Cotswold are three breeds from England that produce a higher micron count wool that has a very long staple length of 6 to 15 inches.
 Some of these sheep might be sheared twice a year.

 Dorset – A breed from southern England with all white fleece.
 The sheep is a medium size and the fiber has a micron count of 26 to 32.
 The staple length is 3 to 4.5 inches.